dwrobel/flatcam/README.md

 - after unit conversion from Preferences, the default values are automatically saved by the app
 - in Basic mode, the tool type column is no longer hidden as it may create issues when using an painted geometry
 - some PEP8 clean-up in FlatCAMGui.py
+- fixed Panelize Tool to do panelization for multiple passes type of geometry that comes out of the isolation done with multiple passes

 20.07.2019